dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 * We can make some stats about the orthologs

-		python /data_tmp/mpemaster/script/ortholog_occupancy_stats.py 05_MO_orthologs/
+		python /data_tmp/$USERNAME/script/ortholog_occupancy_stats.py 05_MO_orthologs/

-	If you make a list on `/data_tmp/mpemaster/data/07_phylogenomic_analyses`
+	If you make a list on `/data_tmp/$USERNAME/data/07_phylogenomic_analyses`

-		ls /data_tmp/mpemaster/data/07_phylogenomic_analyses
+		ls /data_tmp/$USERNAME/data/07_phylogenomic_analyses

 	You should see `ortho_stats.txt` and `taxon_stats.txt`

-	Let's open R. In you browser address bar type `10.153.134.10:8787` When you are prompted to the login information use the same username and password you have being using for login into the workstaion
+	Let's open R. In you browser address bar type `10.153.134.10:8787` When you are prompted to the login information use the same $USERNAME and password you have being using for login into the workstaion

 	<p align="center"><img src="images/R.png" alt="R" width="400"></p>

 	In the R console type

-		setwd("/data_tmp/mpemaster/data/07_phylogenomic_analyses")
+		setwd("/data_tmp/$USERNAME/data/07_phylogenomic_analyses")
 		a <- as.numeric(read.table("ortho_stats.txt")[,1])
 		a <- sort(a, decreasing=TRUE)
 		plot(a, type="l", lwd=3, ylab="Number of Taxa in Each Ortholog")